catboy-catfish/awesome-d3d11-learn/README.md

 39. Pooya Elimandar.
 Highest price: $39.99 paperback.
 40. David H. Eberly.
 Highest price: $143.53 hardcover.
 41. Alexander Osou.
 In German.
 Highest price: $60.49 paperback.
+42. DirectX SDK Samples.
+Go into Direct3D11Tutorials to find the tutorials.
+43. DirectX SDK Samples.
+Go into BasicCompute11 to find a basic example of compute shaders.

 If there is an issue with this repository, something that needs citations or just want to suggest another Direct3D11 resource to add here, please consider opening an issue!